Friday, January 17, 2020

 13) Checking your body weight very often is optional.
 You will feel better once your weight starts to go down, and you will know it.

 1) Remember to brush your teeth before breakfast to remove bacteria accumulated during sleep.
-You don't want any extra bacteria to colonize your stomach and intestines.
+You don't want extra bacteria to colonize your stomach, intestines, or brain.

 2) After eating, brush your teeth without toothpaste or wash your mouth with warm or cold water.